 - Engages repeatedly in inappropriate compensatory behavior designed to prevent weight gain, such as self-induced vomiting; misuse of laxatives, diuretics, enemas, or other medications; fasting, or excessive exercise

-- Engages in the binge eating and inappropriate compensatory behaviors on average, at least twice a week for three months
+- Engages in the binge eating and inappropriate compensatory behaviors on average, at least once a week for three months

 - Experiences that self-evaluation is unduly influenced by body shape or weight